hergin/mdeforall/README.md

 ![](mdeforall-logo.png)

-We are creating a model-driven clone of classic maze (block-based environments in general) for 1) marketing model driven engineering concepts in CS education community, 2) provide an alternative teaching paradigm for CS concepts.
+We are creating a model-driven clone of classic maze (block-based environments in general) for 1) marketing model-driven engineering concepts in CS education community, 2) provide an alternative teaching paradigm for CS concepts.
 The current prototype can be found at [https://github.com/mdeforall/atompm](https://github.com/mdeforall/atompm).
 More details are coming but if you are interested in the topic, reach us by email: hergin@bsu.edu

 ## Current Status